PallaviZoting/calculator-behavior/addition.md

  And I press "plus"
  And I type in "decimal number 2"
  And I press "equals"
- Then I see the "added number" as the result in the form of decimal
+ Then I see the "added decimal number" as the result

 Scenario: Typing operator more than once
  Given The calculator is turned on